kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 );
 ```

-- With [`express-async-handler`](https://github.com/Abazhenov/express-async-handler/blob/master/index.js), I can write my route handlers with the 'async/await' pattern and handling the async errors.
-It will be obsolete when Express 5 drops.
+- The [`express-async-handler`](https://github.com/Abazhenov/express-async-handler/blob/master/index.js) is mainly used to handle the async errors in my route handlers.
+It won't be needed anymore when Express 5 drops.

 * Import the `db` module to use the `tx` method.
 Pass your hand-crafted SQL queries and [parameters](https://node-postgres.com/features/queries).